9a/PixelFlutHexSnakes/README.md

-# PixelFlutHeySnakes
+# PixelFlutHexSnakes
-Snake like patterns moving in a hexagonal pattern for PixelFlut
+Snake like patterns moving in a hexagonal pattern for defnull's [Pixelflut](https://github.com/defnull/pixelflut)